 After briefly mulling the idea of staying here, we vote to forge on.

-“It’s good you have that locator beacon,” the grey haired man behind the counter at Donna’s Place says, nodding to the yellow box on my shoulder.
+“It’s good you have that locator beacon,” the spectacled, grey haired man behind the counter at Donna’s Place says, nodding to the yellow box on my shoulder.

-“Wife requirement,” I answer with a chuckle, though that’s not entirely true.
+“Family requirement,” I answer with a chuckle, though that’s not entirely true.
 Given cost versus possible consequence, it just makes sense.

 We have arrived in Placerville, an 1862 mining town on the National Register of Historic Places.
 We sit on the store porch a few minutes, drinking sodas and watching nothing happen.